Practice cancelled temporarily

 due to COVID 19

 To join Pillerkaar send an email to Pillerkaarwdc@gmail.com

 Bedrock of Baltimore/Washington DC Estonian Community Killed by COVID-19

 August 6, 1961-October 7, 2020

-On October 8, tearful phone calls and heartbreaking messages conveyed unimaginable news -- Jyri Erik Kork was dead from coronavirus at only age 59.
-For more than four decades, Jyri Erik was such an essential part of the Estonian cultural groups in Baltimore and Washington that we cannot imagine our community without him.
+On October 8, tearful phone calls and heartbreaking messages conveyed unimaginable news -- Jyri Erik Kork passed away from coronavirus at only age 59.
+For more than four decades, Jyri Erik was an essential part of the Estonian cultural groups in Baltimore and Washington that we cannot imagine our community without him.
 His wit, dedication, and kindness left a lasting mark on all who interacted with him, as did his abiding love for and deep knowledge of Estonian history and culture.